How To Use a Warm Compress Correctly For Dry Eye

 Warm eye compresses can soothe the eyes and provide almost instant relief.
 The moisture of the compress hydrates the eyes, which helps to reduce the grittiness, and the warmth relaxes the eye to relieve any pain or muscle spasms that may accompany dry eye.
 Furthermore, warm compresses can help loosen clogged oil in the glands of your eyelids, which allow these essential oils to mix with your tears, producing better quality tears.

-Though warm eye compresses are a great at-home remedy for treating dry eye, Dr. Santrell Hart-Moreland can offer other more potent dry eye treatments for complete relief from symptoms.
+Though warm eye compresses are a great at-home remedy for treating dry eye, Dr. Santrell Hart-Moreland & Dr. Ayana Robateau can offer other more potent dry eye treatments for complete relief from symptoms.
 If you are experiencing dry eye, schedule an appointment at Elevated Eyecare to get the relief you seek.

-Dr. Santrell Hart-Moreland serves patients from McDonough, Morrow, Ellenwood, Jonesboro, and throughout Georgia.
+Dr. Santrell Hart-Moreland & Dr. Ayana Robateau serves patients from McDonough, Stockbridge, Ellenwood, Jonesboro, and throughout Georgia.